 Have you ever wondered if your child may benefit from seeing a therapist?
 Or, has a teacher or family member ever suggested that a therapist could be helpful in supporting your child in his or her development?

 Children and families benefit from therapy for many different reasons.
 Your preschooler may be struggling to transition to school.
 Or your kindergartener may be struggling to make and keep friends.
-Perhaps your 2nd grader is having trouble paying attention and focusing in class.
-Or maybe your middle schooler is having strong feelings of sadness or worry.
+Perhaps your 2nd grader is having trouble paying attention and focusing during distance learning.
+Or maybe your middle schooler is having strong feelings of sadness or worry during the pandemic.

 For many parents, the initial process of selecting a therapist may itself feel daunting.
 Whether you’ve received names of recommended therapists from a friend, or you’re searching through lists of providers from your insurance, you may find yourself scanning through photos and bios still perplexed or overwhelmed.

 But how might you know which person will be a good fit for you and your child?
 It can be difficult to know how to be an informed consumer when it comes to mental health.
 Many therapists offer short phone consultations prior to scheduling an appointment in order to briefly connect.
 Below are five questions you may consider to help you evaluate a potential fit for your family.

 - Who are the people in your child’s life—teachers, mentors, coaches, family members—that he/she is closest to or most comfortable around?